 So if you're planning on getting your hands on some of the piece from the Kenzo x H&M collection you better have a game plan.
 Fans of H&M and Kenzo will be able to pick up the reasonably-priced designer items from selected H&M stores and online stores from November 3.

-This is the global release date, which means Aussies will see an early morning release (perhaps the next day), as collections are typically timed to go on sale during the mid-late evening in USA.
+This is the global release date, which means Aussies will see an early-morning release (perhaps the next day), as collections are typically timed to go on sale during the mid-to-late evening in the USA.
 We'll keep you updated with times and store locations as more information is released.

 For anyone desperate to get their hands on pieces from the collection, here are a few tips:

 1. Head to the Sydney Pitt Street Mall store or GPO store in Melbourne.

 Only limited stores will stock the collection and typically it will only be the flagship stores.
 Although there are other H&M stores in Australia and there are plans to open seven more, don't risk it.
 Make sure you head to the flagship stores.

 2. Don't try to buy online.